The Secrets of The Valley Temple in Giza

 Ritual Function and Sacred Purpose

 Primarily, the Valley Temple served a ritualistic purpose.
 It acted as the transitional space between the mortal world and the eternal realm of the gods.
-The mummified body of Khafre would have arrived here by boat via a canal from the Nile, received the purification rites, and been prepared for entombment.
-The temple also housed statues of the pharaoh, allowing the spirit (ka) to receive offerings in perpetuity.
+The mummified body of Khafre would have arrived here by boat via a canal from the Nile, received purification rites, and been prepared for entombment.
+The temple also housed statues of the pharaoh, allowing his spirit (ka) to receive offerings in perpetuity — similar in purpose to mortuary structures across The Valley of the Kings.

 A Timeless Testimony of Royal Divinity